Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 - **moderatorId:** The individual identifier assigned to the Moderator-Client.
 Only the Moderator-Client sends this id to the server to identify itself.
 The server leaves this field empty.
 - **type:** Specifies the type of the message to be able to parse it accordingly.
 - **creationDate:** The timestamp of the message.
 - **debugMessage:** Can be used during development to transport additional data between server and Moderator-Client.
-This way, in case of a non parseable message, or an error occuring, information can be carried to the Moderator-Client directly for quick access, without the need to search through the logs.
+This way, in case of a non parsable message, or an error occuring, information can be carried to the Moderator-Client directly for quick access, without the need to search through the logs.

 ## MessageTypeEnum